Defending the Rule of Law

 - No more Roe v.
 Wade, how to keep from drowning by Ann Daniels and Heidi Rand, Indivisible East Bay.

 - Pro-Dobbs Opinion: An Originalist Victory, City Journal.

 - Get involved.
 Volunteer with Legal Access Alameda.
 We hold over 40 monthly clinics and are launching a new Saturday clinic called CLASP: Community Legal Advice Saturday Program – a free drop-in clinic designed to give anyone who walks in a chance to meet with an attorney and receive a 15-20 minute consultation in a wide spectrum of areas of law.
 Contact Christina Wiellette, Legal Access Director, for more information at email@example.com.

 - Get educated.
 Attend one of our MCLE programs (now free to members!) to learn how you can use your skills to help those grappling with the uncertainty and fear so rampant today.
-To find out what we have planned, or to suggest an idea of your own, check out our website at www.acbanet.org, or contact Hadassah Hayashi, Membership and Education Manager, at email@example.com.
+To find out what we have planned, or to suggest an idea of your own, check out our website at www.acbanet.org, or contact Hadassah Hayashi, Deputy Director, at firstname.lastname@example.org.

 - Get connected.
 Keep in touch with us.
 We will keep you posted on issues as they arise, and we will respond, working locally, to challenges to the Rule of Law and to our Constitution.
 If you want to participate in this work, contact Tiela Chalmers, CEO and General Counsel, at email@example.com.

 ACBA Statement on the Judiciary